Cognyte Software (NASDAQ:CGNT) Releases Q2 2022 Earnings Guidance

 Cognyte Software (NASDAQ:CGNT) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.140-$0.140 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
 The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-$0.800 EPS.

-Several research firms recently issued reports on CGNT.
-Zacks Investment Research lowered shares of Cognyte Software from a buy rating to a sell rating in a report on Friday, June 25th.
-Needham & Company LLC started coverage on shares of Cognyte Software in a report on Thursday, July 1st.
-They issued a buy rating and a $36.00 target price on the stock.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and a consensus target price of $38.40.
+A number of research analysts have weighed in on the stock.
+Needham & Company LLC assumed coverage on shares of Cognyte Software in a research report on Thursday, July 15th.
+They issued a buy rating and a $36.00 price objective for the company.
+Zacks Investment Research downgraded shares of Cognyte Software from a buy rating to a sell rating in a research report on Friday, June 25th.
+One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
+Cognyte Software has a consensus rating of Buy and an average price target of $38.40.

 Cognyte Software Ltd. provides security analytics software to governments and enterprises worldwide.
 The company's open software fuses, analyzes, and visualizes disparate data sets for security organizations.
 It offers investigative analytics, operational intelligence analytics, and threat intelligence analytics solutions.